New in Toronto

-Believe it or not, Toronto is home to more than 13,500 new inhabitants—mostly of the gilled variety—at Ripley’s Aquarium of Canada.
+Toronto is home to more than 13,500 new inhabitants — mostly of the gilled variety — at Ripley’s Aquarium of Canada.
 Get up close and personal with diverse sea life, from corals to cuttlefish and sand tiger sharks to sea turtles.
-The aquarium will focus on conservation issues and provide an interactive educational experience.
+The aquarium focuses on conservation issues and provide an interactive educational experience.
+(Now Open.
+Learn more at RipleyAquariums.com.)

 The Aga Khan Museum and Ismaili Centre

-The Aga Khan Museum and Ismaili Centre houses, preserves and displays 1,000-plus artistic, cultural and historical artifacts from a millennium’s worth of Islamic history.
-The modern institution aims to expand visitors’ understanding of Muslim and non-Muslim communities through exhibitions, libraries and cultural and educational events.
-The north Toronto-area museum was designed by renowned Japanese architect Fumihiko Maki.
+Housing, preserving and displaying 1,000-plus artistic, cultural and historical artifacts from a millennium’s worth of Islamic history.
+This modern institution aims to expand visitors’ understanding of Muslim and non-Muslim communities through exhibitions, libraries and cultural and educational events.
+(Now open.
+Learn more at AKDN.org.)

-View the social and political history of the 20th century through the lens of the most influential photographers of our time.
-The architecturally spectacular Ryerson Image Centre is home to the world’s most significant collection of black-and-white photography: the 292,000-image strong Black Star Collection.
-It includes iconic shots of Martin Luther King Jr., John F. Kennedy, Marilyn Monroe, Glenn Gould and Neil Armstrong, as well as photo essays documenting war, the civil rights movement and eye-opening images of Canada’s Far North.
+View the social and political history of the 20th century through the lens of the most influential photographers of our time at the spectacular Ryerson Image Centre.
+This is the world’s most significant collection of black-and-white photography, including iconic shots of John F. Kennedy, Marilyn Monroe, Glenn Gould and Neil Armstrong.
+(On now.
+Learn more at Ryerson.ca.)

 Hot & New in Galleries and Museums